Fremantle Stuff > Buildings > Literary Institute

 The Institute now has its own splendid property in South Terrace erected on land granted by the Government.
 The foundation stone was laid by the late Elias Solomon, M.H.R., on March 15, 1899, the certificate of incorporation having been obtained two years previously.
 Since that time the Institute has steadily progressed.
 An excellent assortment of magazines and periodicals are available, the Institute is well managed, is financially sound and is an acquisition to the town.
 Hitchcock: 38.

-Fremantle Literary Institute with verandah, about 1900, L. Gray-Williams & Co, Photographers, Fremantle
+Fremantle Literary Institute with verandah, about 1900, L. Gray-Williams & Co, Photographers, Fremantle.
+Caption:

 Fremantle Literary Institute with lower verandah.
 Built 1899, architects Wilkinson, Smith and Wilson.
 Opened 15.03.1899 by Elias Solomon.
 The architect won a competition held for the most suitable design.
 The work was carried out by L. Burness for a total cost of 1528 pounds.
 See: Kerr pp87-89 and 027.2 Miscellany File.
 See also: "The Evan Davies building" by R. McK.
 Campbell, July 1975.
-Fremantle History Centre photo no. 463, and text.
+Fremantle Library photo #463, and text.

 [The second] Fremantle Literary Institute was opened on Wednesday 15th March 1899 by Elias Solomon.
 The architects were Wilkinson, Smith and Wilson, who won a competition for the design.
 The builder was L. Burness and the work cost 1528 pounds.
 The turned timber columns and first floor verandahs must have been added after 1905 and before 1918.
-Fremantle History Centre photo no. 802 c1912, and text.
+Fremantle Library photo #802 c.
+1912, and text.

 At 13 South Terrace, this was the City Library from 1949.
 It was known as the Evan Davies Civic Library from 1956.
 There were two shops on the ground floor and the library was on the first floor along with a chess room.
-It operated as the Fremantle City Library until its relocation in the ground floor of the Civic Administration Building on the corner of Newman and William Streets on 18 March 1974.
+It operated as the Fremantle City Library until its relocation in the ground floor of the Civic Administration Building (which has now been demolished) on the corner of Newman and William Streets on 18 March 1974.

 Ewers (170) gives this account of the foundation of the Library.